Creating no-kill communities, across the U.S.

 Best Friends launched the Coalition to Save Houston’s Pets, which consists of more than 25 area animal welfare organizations working to save the lives of homeless dogs and cats by making Houston a no-kill city.
-Best Friends in Houston also operates a community cat program and transports animals to other areas of the country, as well as offering foster and adoption programs.
+Best Friends in Houston also transports animals to other areas of the country, as well as offering foster and adoption programs.

 Best Friends in Polk County, Florida

 Best Friends Animal Society and Polk County Sheriff’s Office Animal Services have come together to save vulnerable kittens through a new shelter diversion and foster program.

 Kittens brought into Polk County Animal Services or found without mothers by the public will be fostered by local volunteers until they are old enough to be spayed or neutered and adopted, which is typically around two months of age.
 Through this new program, they have saved hundreds of kittens.